aehrc/EpiExplorer/README.md

 # Epi Explorer

-Visualisation of the Epistasis in Cytoscape using a Python API.
+Visualisation of Epistasis in Cytoscape using a Python API.

 ## Getting Started